lino-framework/welfare/docs/specs/esf.rst

 =======

+The plugin adds one central database object model called :class:`Client summary
+<lino_welfare.modlib.esf.models.ClientSummary>`.
+Every *client
-The plugin adds one central database object model called :class:`Dossier <lino_welfare.modlib.fse.models.Dossier>`.
-Every *dossier* represents a document to be printed as "Fiche stagiaire".
+summary* represents a document to be printed as "Fiche stagiaire".

+A client summary is a subclass of :class:`lino.modlib.summaries.mixins.Summary`

 List of the data fields per *dossier*: